 The bread soaks in a batter consisting mainly of milk and eggs.
 Then the drenched pieces are thrown on a skillet to sear on each side, which results in a custardy interior and toasted exterior.

 The actual french toast is minimally sweetened; let each person customize his or her own with fresh berries, maple syrup, and powdered sugar.
-Keep reading to see the french toast recipe.

 2/3 cup whole milk